 The Group strives to maintain a healthy financial position and liquidity for its normal operation, development needs and ad hoc events.
-As at 31 December 2021, the cash and cash equivalents were HKD115.9 million, representing a decrease of HKD93.7 million comparing with those of 31 December 2020, details are as follows:
+As at 31 December 2022, the cash and cash equivalents were HKD69.9 million, representing a decrease of HKD46.0 million comparing with those of 31 December 2021, details are as follows:

-The Group's current ratio was 1.0 times as at 31 December 2021, compared to that of 1.1 times as at 31 December 2020.
-The decrease in current ratio was mainly attributable to the decrease in cash and cash equivalent and other current assets which outweighed the decrease in borrowings and other current liabilities.
+The Group's current ratio was 1.0 times as at 31 December 2022, compared to that of 1.0 times as at 31 December 2021.
+The current ratio is maintained mainly attributable to the decrease in both current assets and current liabilities by the same weight.

-The gearing ratio of the Group, which is calculated as net debt divided by total capital, was 59% as at 31 December 2021 compared to that of 63% as at 31 December 2020.
+The gearing ratio of the Group, which is calculated as net debt divided by total capital, was 58% as at 31 December 2022 compared to that of 59% as at 31 December 2021.